xcambar/ansible_middleman/README.md

 ## Setup

-1. Copy your public SSH key to keys/access.pub
+1. Copy your public SSH key to `keys/access.pub`
-1. Copy the private deploy key to kkeys/deploy
+1. Copy the private deploy key to `keys/deploy`
 1. Populate the `website` section of the `hosts` file
+1. Rename `variables/project.yml` to `variables/project.yml`
 1. Update `variables/project.yml` as per your project's settings

 ## Playbooks